digst/cloud/design.md

 End-user support and training is done outside of SIT.

 The initial toolchain is based on Jira, Git, Jenkins and SOAP UI.
+The toolchain will be expanding according to the needs of GovCloud Consumers and as agreeded in the GovCloud Policy-proces.

-**[Consumer Tool]** Platform Consumers may choose between SIT’s SaaS tool chain and providing their own tool chain, contingent on the Platform Consumer’s tool chain’s complete integration with the build and test processes from SIT.
+**[Consumer Tool]** GovCloud Consumers may choose between SIT’s SaaS tool chain or provide their own tool chain, contingent on the  Consumer’s tool chain’s complete integration with the build and test processes from SIT.

 The build and test process are required to follow the SIT defined flow to allow SIT to rebuild images and reploy services after changes on the platform.